A while back I kicked off a survey asking what mechanism you use for running your regular SQL Server database maintenance.

 Home grown scripts are OK, but time after time when I’m reviewing client maintenance scripts I see coding errors, lack of logging of what happened, and lack of useful error handling.
 An example of a common error is in code to figure out which indexes are fragmented, where the results from sys.dm_db_index_physical_stats are not filtered by alloc_unit_type_desc, so there are false positives from LOB_DATA and ROW_OVERFLOW_DATA allocation units.
 In one client, many of their large clustered indexes had no logical fragmentation but were being rebuilt every night needlessly because of benign LOB_DATA fragmentation, generating a ton of extra transaction log that had to be backed up.

 More than 40% of the almost 500 respondents use some or all of Ola Hallengren’s Maintenance Solution, and I always recommend our clients download and play around with Ola’s scripts before asking us to write customized code for them, or at least let us use Ola’s code where possible to save them consulting time.
 Ola’s Maintenance Solution has won multiple awards and is very widely used in the SQL Server community.
-There are also some popular scripts for performing index maintenance from SQL Server MVPs Michelle Ufford and Tara Kizer, but Ola’s are the gold standard and allow you to do backups, index and statistics maintenance, and consistency checks.
+Ola’s scripts are the gold standard and allow you to do backups, index and statistics maintenance, and consistency checks.

 One of the cool things about using Ola’s scripts is that they’re tested constantly by thousands of installations around the world and they’re very robust.
 If you’ve never seen them, or want to upgrade your database maintenance, check them out!